 If the HTTP protocol is used on a non-encrypted channel (TCP and SCTP, for example), the validation type MUST be "host".
-If HTTP/TLS [RFC2818] (HTTPS) protocol is used with the server certificates, the validation type MUST be "tls-cert".
-If HTTP/TLS protocol is used with an anonymous Diffie-Hellman key exchange, the validation type MUST be "tls-key" (see the note below).
+If HTTP/TLS [RFC2818] (HTTPS) protocol is used with the server certificates, the validation type MUST be "tls-server-end-point".
+If HTTP/TLS protocol is used with an anonymous Diffie-Hellman key exchange, the validation type MUST be "tls-unique" (see the note below).